pjtunstall/push-swap/README.md

 One remark on JD's statement: "We’ll bring those numbers back once the three numbers in Stack A are sorted from smallest to largest."
 In his example, this happens to rotate stack A into the right position to receive the number at the top of stack B. In other cases, though, it might be counterproductive to rotate stack A all the way till the smallest number is on top.
 So we omitted this final step and just rotate stack A to where it needs to be before pushing each number back from B.

-LF uses radix sort.
+LF uses base 2 radix sort, of the Least Significant Digit flavor.
+For each bit, starting with the rightmost, he checks the numbers at the top of stack A. If the relevant bit is 0, he moves pushes to stack B; otherwise he applies `ra` to rotate it out of the way to the bottom of A. In this way, he goes through all the numbers.
+Then he pushes those that went to stack B back, and procedes in this way through all the bits.
 He says it didn't get him the highest score; presumably the cost of having to push numbers back and forth on multiple passes was too much.
 But this is an important technique to learn, particularly as the `push-swap` project description hinted that non-comparative sorting algorithms might be relevant.

 It seems the push-swap rules have varied slightly over time and space.
 We had two write a checker and a push-swap program, as did AYO at 42-Heilbronn; others only had to write push-swap while the checker was provided.
 The projects I've seen discussed online were written in C or C++ (although the articles focus on strategy rather than implementation).
 Ours had to be in Go.

 Different scoring systems are used by the various schools, which can sometimes offer clues about the performance of these folks' solutions.
 At Ecole 42, Lyon, in 2021, LF passed by sorting 100 numbers in "about 1084 instructions".
 He quotes a scoring system in which less than 700 is needed for top marks.
 He also had to meet a minimum requirement for 500 numbers, and got extra points according to how few instructions he could do it in.
 AYO says he scored 125/125.
 As for what this means, he links to a PDF of his school's instructions, but all they say on scoring is that if your list of instructions is "too big" it will fail.
 (It refers to a "maximum number tolerated" without specifying.)
 Similarly, at 42 Silicon Valley in 2019, JD needed to pass some requirement for 100 and 500, although he doesn't say how many instructions he was allowed.
 Of course, a dedicated push-swappist could persuse the commit histories of these various schools' public repos.
 By 2023, at 01 Founders in London, we'd get an unspecified bonus if we could sort 100 mumbers in less than 700 of the specified operations.
 No mention is made of 500 numbers in our audit.

 On 10,000 tests, our implementation of FO's algorithm took an average of 555 instructions to sort 100 numbers, with a standard deviation of 24.
 (He says he sorted 100 with a mean of 510 instructions.
-I don't know how many tests he did, but I'd be curious to see if he really was doing something different.
+I don't know how many tests he did.
 Four buckets performed somewhat worse at 569 instructions.
-The standard deviation was 23.)
+The standard deviation was 23.
+To sort 500 numbers, he reports a mean of 3750 instructions; our version scored 4216 on 100 trials, with a standard deviation of 121.)

 AYO's method achieved a mean of 561 instructions, with a standard deviation of 23, the worst cases being in the low 600s.
 (Without AYO's cost calculation, the mean was 1387, and the standard deviation 79.
 Our initial checks to see if the stack can be simply swapped and rotated into order made no difference in this test.)

 JC's approach of pushing everything, then insertion sorting with cost checking like AYO on the way back took 584 instructions on average, with a standard deviation of 24.

+LF reports "about 1084" instructions for 100 numbers, and "about 6756" for 500, then remarks that he actually always got exactly 6756.
+We'll return to this shortly, in 5.
+Mathematical Observations.

 ## 4. Structure and strategy